jupsfun/jupsfun/README.md

-### hey

-i build infrastructure for token launches on solana.

-currently focused on **[cli-jups](https://github.com/jupsfun/cli-jups)** — a cli for deploying tokens via meteora dynamic bonding curves, claiming fees, and managing pools from the terminal.
+Currently focused on **[cli-jups](https://github.com/jupsfun/cli-jups)** — a cli for deploying tokens via meteora dynamic bonding curves, claiming fees, and managing pools from the terminal.

 #### areas of work